oracle/python-oracledb/doc/src/api_manual/module.rst

     will be returned by :meth:`~AsyncConnectionPool.acquire()`.
 If
     ``ping_interval`` is a negative value, then the ping functionality will be disabled.
 The default value is 60 seconds.

+    The ``ping_timeout`` parameter is the maximum length of time (in milliseconds) that :meth:`AsyncConnectionPool.acquire()` waits for a
+    connection to respond to any internal ping to the database.
+If the ping does not respond within the specified time, then the connection is destroyed and :meth:`~AsyncConnectionPool.acquire()` returns a different
+    connection.
+This value is used in both the python-oracledb Thin and Thick modes.
+The default value is 5000 milliseconds.

     The ``proxy_user`` parameter is expected to be a string which indicates the name of the proxy user to connect to.
 If this value is not specified, it